yashumayank/FastNeo/README.md

 export PATH=`pwd`:$PATH
 ```

 FastNeo uses paired-end RNAseq data.
-The read 1 and read 2 must be is seperate fastq files must be named as {sample_name}_1.fastq and {sample_name}_2.fastq
+The read 1 and read 2 must be in separate fastq files must be named as {sample_name}_1.fastq and {sample_name}_2.fastq

 Detect IEDB/TSNAdb neoepitopes in your sample using the following command
 ```